Frequently Asked Questions

 Credit hours earned in this program may be transferred to a graduate-degree program.
 The amount and type of credit granted is at the sole discretion of that program.
 Certificate students who are accepted into the UNC School of Media and Journalism’s graduate program may apply credit as follows:

-- M.A. in Technology and Communication: MEJO 711: Writing for Digital Media and MEJO 714: Database and Web Research (certificate students entered before fall 2014) or MEJO 713 (formerly 890): Digital Data and Analytics (certificate students entered fall 2014 and beyond).
+- M.A. in Digital Communication: MEJO 711: Writing for Digital Media and MEJO 714: Database and Web Research (certificate students entered before fall 2014) or MEJO 713 (formerly 890): Digital Data and Analytics (certificate students entered fall 2014 and beyond).

-- M.A. in Mass Communication: Up to six credit hours toward requirements if the credit is deemed relevant to the student’s course of study.
+- M.A. in Media and Communication: Up to six credit hours toward requirements if the credit is deemed relevant to the student’s course of study.

-- Ph.D. in Mass Communication: Three credit hours toward requirements if the credit is deemed relevant to the student’s course of study.
+- Ph.D. in Media and Communication: Three credit hours toward requirements if the credit is deemed relevant to the student’s course of study.

 All credits must have been earned within five years of admission to the graduate program.